Doped Insulator Lasers

 The term solid-state lasers is normally used with the same meaning as doped insulator laser, effectively excluding various types of lasers with solid gain media.

-See also: solid-state lasers, laser crystals, laser crystals versus glasses, rare-earth-doped gain media, transition-metal-doped gain media
+See also: solid-state lasers, laser crystals, laser glasses, rare-earth-doped laser gain media, transition-metal-doped laser gain media